Richard Cummings Jr.

 Richard Cummings Jr. is an American actor and film director most recognized for his acting roles in the dramas thirtysomething and Northern Exposure.
 He is currently working as a film and television director.

 Recent projects include partnering with Warner Bros.
 Television and Don Cornelius to produce a new series and planned film at Dimension Films.

 Early career

-Cummings Jr. was born and raised in New York City where he played basketball in high school and thought he would continue in college.
-However, he soon landed his first acting gig, a Wheaties' commercial.
-While attending college at Stony Brook, he would commute to the city for auditions.
+Cummings Jr. was born and raised in New York City, where he played basketball in high school and thought he would continue in college.
+However, he soon landed his first acting gig, a Wheaties commercial.
+While attending college at Stony Brook, he commuted to the city for auditions.
 After two years, he left to pursue his acting career in Los Angeles.